ayrtonm/psx-sdk-rs/README.md

 #![no_std]
 #![no_main]

-// This can be any import from the `psx` crate, but there must be at least one. use psx;
+// This can be any import from the `psx` crate
+// but there must be at least one. use psx;

 #[no_mangle]